ralphchen/vpc/intl.en-US/Product Introduction/VPC connection.md

  |
 |VPN Gateway| -   VPN Gateway allows you to create an IPsec-VPN connection to connect a VPC to a local IDC.

--   Connect multiple local sites
+-   Connect multiple local IDCs

 The VPN-Hub function of VPN Gateway allows you to connect multiple local sites to the VPC.
 The connected sites can communicate with the VPC, but also can communicate with one another.